jeremydiba/wedding-website-jerandpat/content/section/order-of-events.md

 ## 6:00pm - Ceremony

-Inside the Chandalier room facing the Moss Wall!
+Inside the Chandalier room facing the Moss Wall.

 ## 6:30pm - Cocktail Hour

 Enjoy a drink from one of 20+ drafts, wine, or signature cocktails, accompanied by light Hors d'oeuvres, a cookie tray, and great conversation!

-## 7:30pm - Dinner
+## 7:15pm - Dinner

-A traditional Lebanese buffet will be proveded by The Beirut with speeches to follow after dinner!
+A full barbecue buffet will be provided by the famous Fox Bros BBQ!
+Enjoy brisket and pulled chicken with sides like mac and cheese as well as collared greens.

-## 8:30pm - Reception
+## 8:15pm - Reception

-Enjoy live music, a dance floor, and and open drinks bar!
+Enjoy live music, a dance floor, and two open bars!

 ## 11:00pm - Send-Off